WittmannJ/docker-data-science/README.md

 More details you can find in article: [Docker for Data Science](https://medium.com/@evheniybystrov/docker-for-data-science-9c0ce73e8263).

-# Instructions for using miniconda (smaller than the full-blown anaconde docker image)
+# Instructions for using miniconda

 1. ```git clone git@github.com:WittmannJ/docker-data-science.git```
 2. ```cd miniconda```